scienmind/winget-up/README.md

 ```

 The configuration above would be stored in `config.json` file in the `winget-up` folder alongside the scripts.

-The `winget-up` folder can then be shared/synchronized across all the devices.
+The `winget-up` folder, containing the tool and the unified configuration file, can then be shared/synchronized across all devices using a synchronization tool of your choice (e.g. [Syncthing](https://syncthing.net/)).

-When running the utility the current device's hostname will be detected automatically, and the all the applications in the package groups belonging to this hostname according to the configuration will be updated.
+When running the utility, the current device's hostname will be detected automatically, and the all the applications in the package groups belonging to this hostname according to the configuration will be updated.

+Alternatively, instead of configuring cross-device package groups, per-device groups can be configured as well.

 ---

+## Prerequisites

+- PowerShell v5.1+
+- winget v1.3+

+The necessary dependencies come pre-installed on Windows 11 21H2 and Windows 10 21H1 (and newer versions).

 ## Configuration

-Copy or rename the provided `config.json.example` file to `config.json` and replace it's contents with the relevant values (see the aforementioned use case example for guidance).
+Copy or rename the provided `config.json.example` file to `config.json` and replace it's contents with the relevant values (see the aforementioned use case example for config file building guidance).

 ### Identifying device's "hostname" string